 -Duke Ellington, Composer and Pianist

 We all solve problems every day, even when we don’t realize that’s what we’re doing.
 How can I avoid traffic?
 What should I have for lunch that isn’t too expensive?
 How can I work well with a difficult coworker?
+How do I tell my partner I don’t want to hang out with their best friend?
 The problems in our personal and professional lives come in all shapes and sizes.
 But learning to understand and solve the big and small problems we encounter can help us succeed at home, work, and school.

 Imagine you’re at a job interview.
 Your potential employer asks you to solve a puzzle.
 Why?
 How does this question help them assess a candidate’s strengths?